Scaling Laws for Imitation Learning in Single-Agent Games: Scaling up imitation learning

 Additionally, we can take the functional form in~\autoref{eq:param-fit} and simply replace loss with mean return.
 We can then solve the same constrained optimization problem resulting in the exact same expressions as found in~\autoref{eq:param-fit-power-law}.
 We list the resulting coefficients for NetHack in~\autoref{table:fitted-power-law-coeff}.
+Unlike was the case for BC loss, we find the scaling exponents for the two methods to somewhat differ for BC return.
+While the parametric fit indicates scaling model and data size similarly to the loss case, the isoFLOP profiles indicate scaling model and data size equally instead.
+In general, we recommend performing a rolling cross-validation and picking the method with the lowest RMSE.

-To investigate the relationship between loss and mean return, we regress the loss-optimal log returns on the corresponding log loss values.
-We find a power law of the form $R_{\mathrm{opt}} \propto L_{\mathrm{opt}}^\delta$, as shown in~\autoref{fig:bc-return-and-loss-figs}.
+To investigate the relationship between loss and mean return, we regress the loss-optimal returns on the corresponding loss values.
+We find the relationship can be well described by the inverse of a power law plus a constant, i.e. $R = (a_{RL} \left(1/L_{\mathrm{opt}}\right)^\delta + b_{RL})^{-1}$, as shown in~\autoref{fig:bc-return-and-loss-figs}.
 The fit in the figure shows optimal loss and mean return are highly correlated in all games, indicating we can expect return to increase smoothly as we make improvements in loss, rather than showing sudden jumps.